 The Plan area is blessed with numerous lakes, ranging in size from less than 10 hectares in area to 686 hectares for Sakinaw Lake.
-From smallest to largest, the more accessible lakes include Katherine Lake, Lily (Paq) Lake, Ambrose Lake, McNeil Lake, Hotel Lake, Klein Lake, North Lake, Mixal Lake, Garden Bay Lake, Waugh Lake, Ruby Lake and Sakinaw Lake.
+From smallest to largest, the more accessible lakes include Katherine Lake, Lily Lake, Ambrose Lake, McNeil Lake, Hotel Lake, Klein Lake, North Lake, Mixal Lake, Garden Bay Lake, Waugh Lake, Ruby Lake and Sakinaw Lake.
 These lakes and their shore areas provide many benefits for natural fish and wildlife habitat, in some cases community water supply, recreational and seasonal settlement.
-Multiple demands and uses are put on many of the lakes within the Plan area.
+Multiple demands and uses are put on many of the lakes within the Plan area, including environmental and recreational considerations.

-The primary commercial services and focal points for the community are located in Garden Bay and Madeira Park for the Pender Harbour area; and Egmont.
+The primary commercial services and focal points for the community are located in Garden Bay and Madeira Park for the Pender Harbour area as well as Egmont.

 Recognizing that the Egmont/Pender Harbour area falls within the territory of the shíshálh Nation, the OCP goals and policies offer respect and recognition to the shíshálh Nation and their land use planning.
-This OCP includes a chapter dedicated to a description of the shíshálh Nation strategic land use plan and how it relates to this OCP and decision making at the SCRD.
+Part Four: Regional Planning provides description of the shíshálh Nation strategic land use plan and how it relates to this OCP and decision making at the SCRD.

-The OCP starts with the community vision and goals and is followed by the land use designations in Part 2.
+The OCP commences with the community vision and goals and is followed by the land use designations in Part 2.
 Parts 3 and 4 comprise community and regional planning initiatives.